- 1 Things to look our for when you’re setting up a new Terrarium

 Accurately identify insects

-My close up photographs make this ant appear monstrously large, but in reality there’s nothing giant about this ant species – it’s just a regular sized ant that’s comparable with the size of our commonly seen, native UK ants.
-Although I must say, that since discovering these ants, I have seen varying sizes of Crematogaster scutellaris ants, inside my home, but they’ve not been alarmingly large in size, as they might appear in my close up photographs!
+My close up photographs make this ant appear monstrously large, but in reality there’s nothing giant about Crematogaster scutellaris ants – it’s just a regular sized ant that’s comparable with the size of our commonly seen, native UK ants.
+Although I must say, that since discovering these ants, I have seen varying sizes of Crematogaster scutellaris ants, inside my home, but they’ve not been alarmingly large in size, as they might appear in my pictures!
 Naturally, Crematogaster scutellaris queens stand out as being larger in size, but so far I’ve not found a queen.

 If you’ve seen ants or any other insects on your cork bark, it’s important to check that your terrarium has not become a home to any unwanted non-native insects or any plant pests.
 As you can see in my photographs, Crematogaster scutellaris ants are distinctive in that they have amber coloured heads and pointed gasters or abdomens.

 If you’ve spotted any insects, it’s important to identify what insect you’re dealing with.
 Many insects live inside terrariums and in or around cork, so if you find an insect, it may well not be a pest, an invasive species, or anything to worry about.
 You might find it easier to take a photograph, to help you accurately establish what insects you’ve found.
-Having a photograph is so helpful, as you can zoom in to assess the insect’s features and clarify your identification.
+Having a photograph is so helpful, as you can zoom in to assess the insect’s features or clarify your identification with an entomologist.

 How to report sightings of Crematogaster scutellaris and other non-native species